iuriguilherme/dip/README.md

 ### LLM API Errors

-1. Verify your OpenAI API key is valid
-2. Check API quota and billing status
+1. Ensure the `n8n_ollama` container is running: `docker-compose ps` and check logs: `docker-compose logs -f n8n_ollama`
+2. Verify a model is installed: `docker exec -it n8n_ollama ollama list` (pull with `ollama pull <model>` if missing)
+3. In n8n, confirm the API Base URL is `http://n8n_ollama:11434/v1` and the model name matches an installed Ollama model
+4. For GPU usage, ensure the NVIDIA Container Toolkit is installed and Docker sees your GPU (`--gpus=all` works in test runs)
-3. Review n8n execution logs for error details
+5. Review n8n execution logs for detailed error messages

 ## Stopping the Services